 News, blog posts, images, videos, etc. It all comes down to content that’s most likely on a website.

-That’s why websites are more relevant than ever before.
-If you don’t have a website then your content is just floating around the internet.
+That’s why websites are more relevant than ever.
+If you don’t have a website then your content is just floating around the internet with a short shelf life and little control from you.
 That means people aren’t likely to know where the content comes from or that it belongs to you.

 In a social media and sharing world, your website is the center of your brand and online presence.